databendlabs/databend/docs/doc/10-faq/08-how-to-benchmark-with-hyperfine.md

 ./benchmark.sh <port> <sql> <result>
 ```

-### Execute and review benchmark results
+## Execute and review benchmark results

-In this example, the ClickHouse compatible port is `9001`, benchmark SQLs file is `bench.sql`, and expected output is `databend-hyperfine.md`.
+In this example, the MySQL compatible port is `3307`, benchmark SQLs file is `bench.sql`, and expected output is `databend-hyperfine.md`.

-Run `./benchmark.sh 9001 bench.sql databend-hyperfine.md`.
+Run `./benchmark.sh 3307 bench.sql databend-hyperfine.md`.
 Of course, if you deploy in your own configuration, you can adjust it to suit.

 :::Note
 The following results were benchmarked with AMD Ryzen 9 5900HS and 16GB of RAM, for example only.